amoldhamale1105/frostbyte/README.md

 ### Commands
 The following POSIX commands are currently supported by **frostbyte** OS with options.
 ```
-uname, ls, ps, cat, kill, exit, shutdown
+sh, uname, ls, ps, echo, cat, kill, exit, shutdown
 ```
-Usage and short description of any command can be viewed with the `-h` option
+Usage and short description of any command can be viewed with the `-h` option except for the `echo` command which simply echoes passed arguments and evaluates environment variables or special expressions like `$$` (current shell PID) and `$?` (last command exit status)
 For example, `uname -h` will print the following output to the terminal
 ```
 Usage: